dmnorc/connect-traversal/README.md

 var news2 = user.get('news') // newsResource with parent userResource with key '123'
 ```

-For auto-creation resource chain on the url in Connect application, this app should use traversal middleware.
+For auto-generating resource chain based on the url in Connect application (in other words to include traversing into Connect-Express app), this app should use traversal middleware.
 ```
 var traversal = require('connect-traversal');
 app.use(traversal.middleware);